Correlated many-body quantum dynamics of the Peregrine soliton: Introduction

-These features are rooted in the significant occupation of higher-order natural orbitals in the MB wave function, and, in particular, in their spatially delocalized profile which is imprinted in the density of the PS.
-As a consequence, the bosonic gas features enhanced fragmentation and information entropy for larger post-quench attractions.
+These features are rooted in the significant occupation of higher-order natural orbitals in the MB wave function, and, in particular, in their spatially delocalized profile that is imprinted in the density of the PS.
+As a consequence, the bosonic gas features enhanced fragmentation and information entropy for larger postquench attractions.
 Turning to the correlation patterns of the quantum PS, we observe that it exhibits prominent coherence losses.
 Additionally, its tails feature two-body bunching among themselves and anti-bunching between each other.
 We also explicate that the atom number and box length are suitable knobs for controllably engineering the PS generation, with smaller box lengths facilitating the creation of a time-periodic structure reminiscent of the Kuznetsov-Ma breather.

 Our work unfolds as follows.
-In Section~\ref{Sec:Framework} we introduce the MB Hamiltonian of the 1D box trapped Bose gas and specify experimentally relevant system parameters.
-Section~\ref{Sec:MB_approach} outlines the important aspects of the variational MB methodology, namely the MCTDHB framework, used to capture the correlation properties of the PS.
-Section~\ref{Sec:Dynamics} elaborates on the dynamical generation of the quantum PS analyzing its beyond-MF characteristics, ranging from the role of individual orbitals, the presence of fragmentation, the impact of the system size, to the associated one- and two-body correlation patterns.
+In Sec.~\ref{Sec:Framework}, we introduce the MB Hamiltonian of the 1D box trapped Bose gas and specify experimentally relevant system parameters.
+Section~\ref{Sec:MB_approach} outlines the important aspects of the variational MB methodology, namely, the MCTDHB framework, used to capture the correlation properties of the PS.
+Section~\ref{Sec:Dynamics} elaborates on the dynamical generation of the quantum PS, analyzing its beyond-MF characteristics, ranging from the role of individual orbitals, the presence of fragmentation, and the impact of the system size, to the associated one- and two-body correlation patterns.
 In Sec.~\ref{Sec:Conclusions}, we summarize our findings and discuss future directions for exploring quantum hydrodynamic phenomena in ultracold gases.
-Appendix~\ref{app:long_time} presents the long-time MB dynamics of the system where MI may be present, and provides comparisons with the respective MF predictions.
-Appendix~\ref{app:converge} discusses the ingredients of the numerical simulations and delineates their convergence.
+Appendix~\ref{app:long_time} presents the long-time MB dynamics of the system where MI may be present and provides comparisons with the respective MF predictions.
+In Appendix~\ref{app:transition}, we delineate the transition from time-periodic breather solutions to the PS in the MF realm, while in Appendix~\ref{app:harmmonic_trap} we elucidate the impact of the harmonic trap in the emergent quench dynamics.
+Appendix~\ref{app:converge} discusses the ingredients of the numerical simulations and examines their convergence.